ashishkarnad/sandbox/enterprise/README.md

 ---

 ## Lesson \#3: Automate event production with the Sensu client
-So far we've used only the Sensu server and API, but in this lesson, we'll add the Sensu client start producing events automatically.
+So far we've used only the Sensu server and API, but in this lesson, we'll add the Sensu client and start producing events automatically.

 **1. Install and start the Sensu client:**